eamonniknafs/eamonniknafs/README.md

-- 👋 Hi, I’m @eamonniknafs
+- 👋 Hi, I’m Eamon.
+- 🧠 I work on ML for LLM safety, evaluations, and responsibility at YouTube.
-- 👀 I’m interested in AI/ML safety, responsibilty, and alignment research.
+- 👀 I’m especially interested in scalable oversight, rater-based evaluations, and alignment.
-- 🌱 I’m currently learning about scaled evals.
+- 🌱 Lately I’ve been learning more about large-scale eval design and drift detection.
-- 💞️ I’m looking to meet people working on and learning about these topics!
+- 💬 Always happy to meet people working on or exploring these topics.
-- 📫 Send me an email to **en (at) bu (dot) edu** or message on [my website](https://eamonniknafs.com).
+- 📫 Reach me via email (en (at) bu (dot) edu) or through [my website](https://eamonniknafs.com).
 - 🔐 My PGP public key is available for download [here](https://keys.openpgp.org/search?q=en%40bu.edu).

 <!---